Your journey begins here. Learn more about requirements, expectations, and deadlines for admission to UL Lafayette’s Graduate School.

 When you submit your application, you are responsible for ensuring that you meet the admissions requirements.
 You are officially admitted only when you receive written notice from the Dean of the Graduate School.
 Correspondence from a department or faculty member does not guarantee your admission to UL Lafayette.
 The University is in compliance with all federal laws pertaining to discrimination.

 Below are the preferred expectations for GPA and GRE/GMAT (required by some programs) as well as the minimum TOEFL/IELTS scores to qualify an applicant for unconditional graduate admission.

 Doctoral (PhD, EdD, DNP) Degree Programs:

 - GPA – a 3.0 cumulative GPA (4.0 scale) on undergraduate work and/or 3.3 cumulative GPA (4.0 scale) on graduate work already completed

-- GRE – A cumulative score of 294.
-Starting Fall 2019, official scores must only be provided if required by the individual graduate program, and preferred expectations for scores are determined by the graduate program.
-Contact your department's graduate coordinator for more details.
+- GRE – a total score of 294 (Starting Fall 2019, official scores must only be provided if required by the individual graduate program.
+Contact the graduate coordinator for more information.)

 Master’s Degree Programs

 - GPA – a 2.75 cumulative undergraduate GPA or, for those with US degrees, a 3.0 GPA (4.0 scale) in the last 60 hours of undergraduate study